Audi Q8 e-tron vs Lexus RZ

 Who Should Buy Which?

-Buy the Audi Q8 e-tron if: You prioritise performance, need more boot space, want lower running costs, or prefer Audi's approach to design and ownership experience.
+Buy the Audi Q8 e-tron if: You need more boot space, need stronger towing, or prefer Audi's approach to design and ownership experience.

-Buy the Lexus RZ if: You want the lower entry price, or prefer Lexus's approach to design and ownership experience.
+Buy the Lexus RZ if: You want the lower entry price, prioritise performance, or prefer Lexus's approach to design and ownership experience.

 The Verdict

-The Audi Q8 e-tron takes 6 of 10 key spec categories.
-The Audi Q8 e-tron will save you roughly $437 a year in electricity.
+This is genuinely close.
+The Audi Q8 e-tron and Lexus RZ trade blows across the spec sheet, and neither runs away with an outright win.
 If boot space matters, the Audi Q8 e-tron has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.